On-lingua/Pressbooks-Lingua-Theme/README.md

-# Pressbooks-Metadata
+# Pressbooks-Lingua-Theme
-Extended features for Pressbooks (Metadata and Theme)
+Theme for Pressbooks